 Salary Info and Job Outlook

-Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of horticultural therapy, the BLS did project that the employment of occupational therapists will likely grow by about 27% between 2014 and 2024, a rate significantly faster than the average predicted for all occupations.
-The BLS indicated in May 2015 that the median annual salary earned by such therapists was $80,150.
-According to PayScale.com in January 2016, horticulturalists earned a median of $40,362 annually, with salaries falling in the $29,885 to $58,640 range at that time.
+Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of horticultural therapy, the BLS did project that the employment of occupational therapists will likely grow much faster than national average between 2018 and 2028, a rate significantly faster than the average predicted for all occupations.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $120,750 or more per year, whereas the bottom 10th percentile earned $120,750 or less per year.
+According to PayScale.com in August 2019, horticulturalists earned ranging from $29,000 to $65,000 range at that time.

 Horticultural therapists plan activities related to gardening for clients who may have mental health or physical health issues.
 They may also be responsible for planning public gardens at schools or other locations.
 Jobs for occupational therapists of all types are expected to increase tremendously over the next few years.